 3. Get plenty of sleep

-Getting enough sleep is vital for boosting your immune system, and your overall physical and mental health.
+Getting enough sleep is vital for boosting the immune system, as well as your overall physical and mental health.

 When you’re asleep, your body heals and regenerates.
-Specifically, it produces essential immune cells like cytokines (a protein that fights inflammation) and T cells (white blood cells that controls immune response).
-The reason why people tend to sleep more when they’re ill is to give their body a chance to fight off the illness and repair itself.
+Specifically, it produces essential immune cells like cytokines (a protein that fights inflammation) and T cells (white blood cells that control immune response).
+When people are ill, they tend to sleep more to give their body a chance to fight off the illness and repair itself.

 Multiple studies show that if you don’t get enough sleep your immune system can weaken, putting you at increased risk of becoming ill.
 Ideally, you should try to get at least seven or eight hours of sleep a night, and practise good sleeping habits.

 Good sleeping habits include limiting the use of electronic devices before bed and getting into a routine where you go to bed at the same time each night.
-It’s also helpful to avoid stressful conversations in the hours before bed, and to sleep in a completely dark room.
+You can read more tips in our article, here.

-Even with good sleeping habits, however, some people can still struggle to get a good night’s sleep.
+Even with good sleeping habits, however, some people struggle to get a good night’s sleep.
 If this is you, you might find some of these tips helpful.
-Or, if your sleep challenges persist for more than a few days and you suspect you may be struggling with insomnia, it’s worth speaking to your GP so they can talk you through the available support.
+Or, if you suspect you may be struggling with insomnia, it’s worth speaking to your GP so they can talk you through the available support.

-For more information on sleep-related matters, including how to find the right mattress and the best and worst sleeping positions, head over to the sleep and fatigue section of our website.
+For more information on sleep, including how to find the right mattress and the best and worst sleeping positions, head over to the sleep and fatigue section of our website.

 4. Take steps to minimise stress

-Learning to manage stress and anxiety can also be helpful in boosting your immune health.
+Learning to manage stress and anxiety can also be helpful in boosting immune health.

-While most of us recognise that stress isn’t good for our health, we aren’t always aware of just how harmful it can be to our overall health and wellbeing.
+While most of us recognise that stress isn’t good for our health, we aren’t always aware of just how harmful it can be.

 Long-term stress can be especially harmful.
 In fact, research shows that chronic stress can lead to elevated levels of the steroid hormone cortisol.
 While cortisol is helpful on a short-term basis – for example, when your body goes into fight or flight mode – on a longer-term basis it can impair the immune system’s ability to protect the body.